Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Sterilize jars.

-- Discard the ones hit or injured in any way or they'll ruin the whole jar of tomatoes.
+- Wash green tomatoes.
+Discard the ones damaged in any ways or they'll ruin the whole jar of tomatoes.

-- Boil 3 liters of water and add the salt.
+- Boil 1 gallon of water and add the salt.

-- Remove the water from the stove and leave it aside.
+- Remove the hot water from the stove and leave it aside.

 - Place the cauliflower (if you use any) with green tomatoes and sliced carrots.